rackerlabs/rax_rails_tutorial/README.md

 end
 ```

 The `Image` class closely parallels our `Server` model.
 There is one method that requies a little explanation, however.
 The `snapshots` method returns only the images that you have created.
 It leaves out the ones created by Rackspace.
-Each image has a hash called `metadata` that includes an `'image_type'` key that will be eihter `'base'` (Rackspace images) or `'snapshot'` (user images).
+Each image has a hash called `metadata` that includes an `'image_type'` key that will be either `'base'` (Rackspace images) or `'snapshot'` (user-created images).
 The `'all'` class method will return all the images.
 So we just `partition` out the snapshots.

 We also have to `reload` the images.
 This is a quirk of fog and the OpenStack system.
 When you first request an image, you get a version with only some of the attributes.
 When you reload the image, all of the attributes will be present.
 This may change in the future, but that's the state of things now.